 I enjoyed the trial workout.
 How do I pay to swim with the team?

-Husky Masters offers three forms of payment:
+Husky Masters currently offers two forms of payment:

 Punch Pass (10 swims); or

 Payments may be made online via PayPal or by cash/check in person at the pool.

 Payments made by cash/check receive a $5 discount.
 The cash/check discount applies to Punch Passes only.